 Art as a Reflector and Shaper of Identity

-Estimated Cost: on campus tuition, room and board plus $2,500 travel fee (cost may be adjusted due
+Estimated Cost: on campus tuition, room and board plus $3,500 travel fee (subject to change)

 Semester Leaders: Justin Poole, Theater Department, and Amanda Poole

 CCSSC 201 Cross-Cultural Social Science: Cultural Identity Formation and European

 Integration (3 SH)

 Students will develop an understanding of the interconnected nature of European societies as well as their complex differences, as they study contemporary issues such as European integration and the migrant crisis.
 Special emphasis will be placed on how people negotiate their complex identities in former Hapsburg areas, especially Vienna, Austria.

 CCLNG 171 German Language (3 SH)